Read Our Latest Blog Post

 Duration: 4 hours, departs 1000

 Description: Mini-bus transfer to Camp Tamok for thorough safety introduction and driving techniques.
-Your snowmobile safari adventure travels through the valley of Finn to the lake of Tamok, a distance of 30 kms one-way.
+Your snowmobile safari adventure travels through the valley of Finn to the lake of Tamok, a distance of 15 km one-way (30 km in total).
 At the lake you can try out ice fishing.
 You will drive in pairs, one driver and one passenger on each snowmobile, with the opportunity to switch places half-way.
 Due to the dramatic topography reduced speed is held during parts of the tour however on flat land and frozen lakes you can speed up!
 A hot meal is served during the trip.

 Operates: 1 December - 31 March NB!
 Risk of cancellation of excursions in December due to insufficient snow.

 Duration: 7 hrs (4.5 hrs plus transfer).
 Departs: 0900 or 1700